 The PHA is required to obtain the information needed to conduct annual reexaminations.
 How that information will be collected is left to the discretion of the PHA.
-However, PHAs should give tenants who were not provided the opportunity the option to complete Form HUD-92006 at this time [Notice PIH 2009-36].
+However, PHAs should

 Families generally are required to participate in an annual reexamination interview, which must be attended by the head of household, spouse, or cohead.
 If participation in an in-person interview poses a hardship because of a family member's disability, the family should contact the PHA to request a reasonable accommodation (see Chapter 2).